Local Win on Ethnic Studies

 Ethnic studies: Clarifying the debate

-Dan Torunian wrote, “As with every nation, our nation’s history is complex.
+Dan wrote, “As with every nation, our nation’s history is complex.
 The intention of high school ethnic studies would seem to support that premise as one cannot excuse history, but one cannot erase it either.
 What we can do, is learn from history and apply those learnings in our aspiration “to create a more perfect union.

 There’s no mention of the strategies utilized by other ethnic groups - Asians, Jews, Irish and Italians when first arriving in America to overcome discrimination.
 My father was forced into the Manzanar internment camp during WWII, and like other Japanese-Americans proved their loyalty by joining the U.S. Army Military Intelligence Service (MIS).